How The Gut Microbiota Affects Our Health with Dr. Erica & Dr. Justin Sonnenburg

-Insulin is a peptide hormone secreted by the beta cells of the pancreatic islets cells and maintains normal blood glucose levels by facilitating the uptake of glucose into cells, regulating carbohydrate, lipid and protein metabolism and promoting cell division and growth.
-Insulin resistance, characteristic of type 2 diabetes, is a condition in which normal insulin levels do not produce a biological response and lead to high blood glucose levels.
+A peptide hormone secreted by the beta cells of the pancreatic islets cells.
+Insulin maintains normal blood glucose levels by facilitating the uptake of glucose into cells, regulating carbohydrate, lipid and protein metabolism and promoting cell division and growth.
+Insulin resistance, characteristic of type 2 diabetes, is a condition in which normal insulin levels do not produce a biological response, which can lead to high blood glucose levels.

 A physiological condition in which cells fail to respond to the normal functions of the hormone insulin.
-The body produces insulin, but the cells in the body become resistant to insulin and are unable to use it as effectively, leading to high blood sugar.
+During insulin resistance, the pancreas produces insulin, but the cells in the body become resistant to its actions and are unable to use it as effectively, leading to high blood sugar.
 Beta cells in the pancreas subsequently increase their production of insulin, further contributing to a high blood insulin level.

 A cell-surface receptor that mediates the endocytosis of cholesterol-rich LDL by recognizing ApoB, which is embedded in the outer phospholipid layer of LDL particles.
 The LDL receptor is found in almost all cells; however, LDL receptors are especially abundant in the liver, because this is where ~70% of LDL recycling occurs.
 This receptor also recognizes the ApoE protein.

 Large molecules consisting of a lipid and a polysaccharide with an O-antigen outer core.
-These molecules are found in the outer membrane of Gram-negative bacteria and elicit strong immune responses in animals.
+Lipopolysaccharides are found in the outer membrane of Gram-negative bacteria and elicit strong immune responses in animals.
 Also known as bacterial endotoxin.

 The ecological community of commensal, symbiotic and pathogenic microorganisms that literally share our body space.